 Climbers should arrive able to hike off-trail and potentially on snow in challenging terrain and possess basic climbing skills such as:

-- the ability to safely belay a lead climber
+- Ability to safely belay a lead climber

 If you're concerned that you don't have the requisite skills, please send us an email or give us a call to discuss, and check out our Multi-Pitch Rock Climbing Course .